aizenbaidya/web-103-prework-fall-2025/README.md

 The following **additional** features are implemented:

 * [x] You can view a random creator from the ones you've added
+* [x] Confetti effect upon successfully adding a new creator or updating an existing creator

 ## Video Walkthrough